 The original version has both walnuts and sesame seeds which add an extra layer of savoury, earthy flavour.
 I have since had to modify and remove both from our own version due to allergies.
 Even without, they are still my very favourite- highlighted even more so now because they remind me of Dad.
 Moreover, they give me a wonderful reason to talk about him and his life, rather than just his passing.
 An opportunity I welcome with open arms.

 You should just trust me when I say, make these.
 They are the very, very best.
 Dad certainly thought so.
 And though he was wrong about many things (just ask my mom!) this was not one of them.

 150g or 5.3oz full fat cream cheese

 1/4 teaspoon almond extract

 1/4 teaspoon salt

-- In a small saucepan over low heat combine chocolate chips, cream cheese and evaporated milk, stirring continuously until melted and combined.
-When smooth, remove from heat and add nuts, sesame seeds (if using) and almond extract.
+In a small saucepan over low heat combine chocolate chips, cream cheese and evaporated milk, stirring continuously until melted and combined.
+When smooth, remove from heat and add almond extract nuts, sesame seeds (if using).
 Set aside to cool

 In a large mixing bowl combine flour, sugar, butter egg, baking powder, salt and almond extract and mix with spoon or hands until well combined.